Chiral transition in a finite system and possible use of finite size scaling in relativistic heavy ion collisions: Possible application of FSS in HIC data analysis

-Recently, it was proposed that a FSS analysis on top of the critical point would be a more efficient way of searching \cite{Lizhu:2009md}, and, as mentioned previously, FSS was also used before in the context of the dynamics of a first-order transition in QCD in a finite-volume quark-gluon plasma \cite{Spieles:1997ab,Fraga:2003mu}.
+Recently, it was proposed that a FSS analysis on top of the critical point would be a more efficient way of searching \cite{Lizhu:2009md}, and, as mentioned previously, FSS was also used before in the context of the dynamics of a first-order transition in QCD in a finite-volume quark-gluon plasma \cite {Spieles:1997ab,Fraga:2003mu}.
 The caveat of the aforementioned method for searching experimentally the critical endpoint of QCD is the assumption that one is essentially on top of the criticality.
 This condition will be hardly met in HIC experiments, at least with enough statistics to stand out of the background.
 Even if one is very close, or on top, of the critical point, a system that is as small as the quark-gluon plasma created under these conditions, where all relevant length scales are close \cite{Fraga:2003mu}, will be strongly affected by finite-size effects.
 Namely, all singularities will be rounded and spread, something that can provide misleading artifact ``signals'' even in a FSS analysis when restricted to the assumption of being on top of the critical point.

-The alternative is simply making use of the full power of FSS, which is a method that is valid also when one is not so close to the critical point\footnote{ In a system with size $L$ and temperature $T$, the region where the scaling becomes important is characterized by $L\sim \xi_{\infty}(T)=(\mathrm{ length~ scale})t^{-\nu}$.}, provided that we use full scaling plots.
+The alternative is simply making use of the full power of FSS, which is a method that is valid also when one is not so close to the critical point\footnote{In a system with size $L$ and temperature $T$, the region where the scaling becomes important is characterized by $L\sim \xi _{\infty }(T)=(\mathrm{ length~scale})t^{-\nu }$.}, provided that we use full scaling plots.
 This technique is predictive even for tiny systems in statistical mechanics (see, e.g., Ref. \cite{sldq}), and, since it can be used in various different regions of the phase diagram not far from the critical point, it can in principle provide enough statistics for data analysis.
-We propose the use of this method to search for the critical point of QCD and determine its universality class, making profit out of the fact that we can build out of heavy ion data a set of systems of different sizes.
+In the following, we suggest an application of this method to search for the critical point of QCD (and possibly determining its universality class), assuming that we can build out of heavy ion data a set of systems of different temperature and sizes via the incident energies and the distribution of collisional centrality.

 The FSS hypothesis \cite{DL,Cardy:1996xt,fisher}, that can be derived applying the renormalization group to critical phenomena \cite{Brezin:1985xx,amit}, states that an observable $X$ in a finite system at temperature $T$ can be written, in the neighborhood of criticality, in the form \cite{Brezin:1985xx}